test-fullautomation/robotframework-robotlog2db/README.rst

 Example
 -------
-In order the import the robot result(s) to RQM, we need the ``output.xml`` result file.
+In order the import the robot result(s) to TestResultWebApp's database, we need the ``output.xml`` result file.

 So, firstly execute the robot testcase(s) to get the ``output.xml`` result file.

-Sample robot testcase which contains neccessary information for importing into RQM:
+Sample robot testcase which contains neccessary information for importing into TestResultWebApp's database:

 ::

    *** Settings ***